eduvpn/documentation/UPGRADE_DEBIAN_10_TO_11.md

 $ sudo a2enconf php7.4-fpm
 ```

+In case you modified the PHP configuration options, as recommended
+[here](DEPLOY_DEBIAN.md#php), you need to reapply those as well for PHP
+version 7.4!

 Now, reboot your system and make sure everything still works.
 Then you can
 continue to perform some additional cleanup steps: